The Ultimate Japanese Food Guide: Food & Drinks to Try in Japan

 A few things to keep in mind while eating nigiri are that you do not have to use your chopsticks to eat each piece, and using your hands to eat is quite common when it comes to nigiri sushi.
 You will also want to make sure you don’t pour too much soy sauce into your dish as it can be considered taboo.
 Instead, pour a little bit at a time.

-When dipping your piece of sushi in soy sauce, you’ll want to dip fish side down to not soak up too much as it can be an insult to the chef to add too much.
+When dipping your piece of sushi in soy sauce, you’ll want to dip the fish side down to not soak up too much as it can be an insult to the chef to add too much.
 Make sure you do not mix your wasabi with your soy sauce, your chef has already carefully considered how much wasabi to put on each piece but at conveyor belt sushi restaurants you can always add a little more if needed.
 Last, ginger is to be used as a palate cleanser, not to be eaten with your sushi.

 Maki Sushi